keras-team/keras-hub/ROADMAP.md

 summarization), we should have a clear code example in mind and a list of components to use.

-Note that while we will be supporting large-scale Transformer models as a key offering from our library, but we are not a strictly Transformer-based modeling library.
+Note that while Transformers is a key offering from our library, we are not a strictly Transformer-based modeling library.
 We aim to support simple techniques such as n-gram models and word2vec embeddings, and make it easy to hop between different approaches.

 Current focus areas: